 To speak good on their behalf,

-And deliver them up to the power of the sword;
+Give them over to the power of the sword.

-Their young men struck down by the sword in battle.
+Their young men be struck down by the sword in battle.

-22May an outcry be heard from their houses,
+22Let an outcry be heard from their houses

 For they have dug a pit to capture me